 Because most issues are now global (from regulating trade to fighting climate change, not to mention resolving the migrant crisis and many other challenges), six countries decided in 1975 to join forces to work together by creating the “G6”, which became the “G7” in 1976.

 The seven G7 countries were Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.
-Since 1977, there has been another guest at the discussion table: the European Union.
+The European Union is a non-enumerated member of the G7 but neither chairs nor hosts Summits.

 The G7 Presidency is held on a rotating basis, with a different member each year setting out the main items on the agenda.
 France will include many partners (e.g. international organizations, NGOs, local government, researchers, businesses) in each of its G7 priorities.
 This G7 will be a collective effort.